cossacklabs/product-docs/acra/guides/trying-acra-with-docker/_index.md

 **Print data in the database**
 (shell window #2)

-Depending on your system configurations, you may be required to change the owner of the `docker/.acrakeys` structure, which is created by Docker daemon, to have access to it.
+Depending on your system configurations, you may be required to change the owner of the `docker/.acrakeys` directory, which is created by Docker daemon, to have access to it.
 In this case, use:
 ```bash
 sudo chown $(whoami) -R docker/.acrakeys
 ```